 5. Retire your hat collection

 There’s no denying that hats do a great job of hiding thinning hair, but they don’t help your scalp or hair either.
 If you’re serious about making your hair last, stop using hats.
 They cut off airflow to your scalp which is important to regenerate follicle growth and stimulate blood flow.
 Plus, the pressure and/or friction from the seams can rub your thin hair right out!

 6. Talk to your doctor

-If you’re really worried about your thinning hair or the rate at which you’re losing hair, you can talk to your primary care doctor.
-He or she may refer you to a hormone specialist, nutritionist or another professional who may be able to slow the progression of thinning male hair.
+If you’re really worried about your thinning hair or the rate at which you’re losing hair, talk to your primary care doctor.
+He or she may refer you to a hormone specialist, nutritionist or another professional who may be able to slow the progression of thinning hair.

 7. Chill out

 Unfortunately, worrying about your hair won’t help it stick around.
 Thinning hair is a natural process for most men as they age, but increased cortisol from stress can actually make it worse.
 Relax and treat your hair as gently as you can; you may notice that you lose less hair or that your hair isn’t thinning as much.
 Hair fibers can really help you out here, by concealing your bald spots and easing on the unnecessary stress.
 Try them out!